Saikat-nkb/resumescreener/README.md

 - 📉 Missing skills
 - 💡 Recommended projects to improve alignment

-This project was designed as a **personal job-seeking assistant** to impress ATS systems and interviewers — and now it's open-sourced for others to benefit too!
+This project was designed as a **Evaluation and job-seeking assistant** to impress ATS systems and interviewers — and now it's open-sourced for others to benefit too!

 ---